ashfaaqrifath/YouTube-Downloader/README.md

 # YouTube-Downloader
 A simple Python script that is able to download YouTube videos or playlists and convert them into mp3 format if the user wishes to.

 - WARNING: DOWNLOADING COPYRIGHTED MATERIAL IS ILLEGAL!
 I DO NOT TAKE ANY RESPONSIBILITY FOR YOUR USAGE OF THIS TOOL!
-THIS IS FOR EDUCATIONAL PURPOSES ONLY!
+THIS IS A PERSONAL PROJECT BIULT FOR EDUCATIONAL PURPOSES.

 ## Authors